Public Liability Insurance Online :: News

 A recent report by the Australian Chamber of Commerce and Industry (ACCI) has revealed that small businesses in Australia are paying up to 30% more for their insurance premiums due to taxes and levies imposed by state and territory governments.
 This financial burden is leading to a worrying trend where an increasing number of small businesses are either underinsuring or forgoing insurance altogether. - read more

-Public liability insurance is a type of coverage designed to protect business owners against claims made by third parties for injuries or damages that occur in connection with business operations. - read more
+Public liability insurance is designed to protect businesses against claims made by the public for injuries or damages that occur in connection with the business operations.
+It covers legal fees, medical expenses, and compensation costs that may arise if a customer or a member of the public is injured or property is damaged as a result of the business activities. - read more

 Running a small business in Australia comes with its own set of unique challenges.
 From managing cash flow to dealing with unexpected setbacks, the road to success can often be bumpy.
 Many small business owners find themselves constantly adapting to changing market conditions, customer demands, and economic pressures. - read more